portellam/Easy-Launch-INI-Switcher/.github/README.md

 ### 1. Configuration
 Edit the script's configuration section (or related config file if provided) to define `launch.ini` profiles:
 - Specify the path to your alternate `launch.ini` file.
-  - Given an HDD, to support Backwards Compatibility and use an online-only stealth servers: `Hdd:\launch.ini.d\launch_ogxbox-compat_online-stealth-server.ini`
+  - Given an HDD, to support Backwards Compatibility and use an online-only stealth server: `Hdd:\launch.ini.d\launch_ogxbox-compat_online-stealth-server.ini`
 - Add a display name for the new profile in the menu.
 - Set the target path for the active `launch.ini`, typically the root directory (see [Supported Device Paths](../REFERENCES.md/#2-supported-device-paths)).